-The Kiwi Coast is an collaborative initiative that links over 80 community-led conservation projects, iwi and hapu, forestry companies, government agencies and organisations in the shared vision of restoring the health of our native forests, helping native wildlife thrive and increasing Northland kiwi numbers.
+The Kiwi Coast is a collaborative initiative that links over 200 community-led conservation projects, iwi and hapū, schools, forestry companies, government agencies and organisations in the shared vision of restoring the health of our native forests, helping native wildlife thrive and increasing Northland kiwi numbers.

 Thousands of animal pests are removed from the Kiwi Coast every year by all the groups and project involved making our forests healthier and our native wildlife safer.
 Unlike other parts of New Zealand, kiwi are on the increase on the Kiwi Coast thanks to the hard work of everyone involved.

 Trap catch data collated across all the groups and projects show that 708,536 animal pests were removed from the Kiwi Coast between 2013 – 2022.

 In 2022, 116,952 animal pests were cleared from Northland – that’s around 2,250 pests every week!

 To participate in the Kiwi Coast Shared Animal Pest Control Results simply fill in this form in January each year.